- To learn about the importance of working together with families, colleagues, and supervisors to evaluate your practices and program.

-You should familiarize yourself with the following indicators of effective program evaluation as stated by the National Association for the Education of Young Children (NAEYC) and the National Association of Early Childhood Specialists in State Departments of Education (NAECS/SDE) (2009), and the National Afterschool Association (NAA 2011):
+You should familiarize yourself with the following indicators of effective program evaluation as stated by the National Association for the Education of Young Children (NAEYC), the National Association of Early Childhood Specialists in State Departments of Education (NAECS/SDE) (2009), and the National Afterschool Association (NAA 2011):

 - Evaluation is used for continuous improvement of your practice.

-- Your goals for infants and toddlers become the guide for the evaluation.
+- Your goals for children become the guide for the evaluation.

 - Evaluations are done by well-trained individuals; for example, your program leaders (T&Cs and directors) or individual experts who are external to your program.